Elmendorf Christian Community: Plain dress

-They reject fashions of the world in clothing and hair styles and the wearing of jewelry.
-Women are expected to wear long hair and to keep it covered and not to wear trousers.
+They reject fashions of the world in clothing and hairstyles, and the wearing of jewelry.
+Women are expected to wear long hair and to keep it covered, and not to wear trousers.
 Men and women are expected to dress in a "simple uniform way".
-In practice their Plain dress is similar to the dress of other Schmiedeleut Hutterites.
+In practice, their Plain dress is similar to the dress of other Schmiedeleut Hutterites.

-Restriction on technologies
+Restrictions on technologies

-Like other Hutterites they have only few restrictions on technology, they mainly forbid public television and do not have internet in private homes, but in a common computer room at the colony.
+Like other Hutterites, they have only a few restrictions on technology; they mainly forbid public television and are careful with digital technology.
 They pool their ownership of cars because they live in a community of goods.
-They operate their own website.
+They operate their website.

 Openness to outsiders

 The Elmendorf Christian Community is much more open to outsiders, so-called seekers, than all other Hutterite communities.
-They welcome all visitors for at least one visit but "subsequent visits of an extended or indefinite duration should be petitioned for and arranged."
+They welcome all visitors for at least one visit, but "subsequent visits of an extended or indefinite duration should be petitioned for and arranged."
+Besides Hutterisch, English is also spoken much more widely than in traditional Hutterite colonies, which makes it easier for visitors and joiners.

 Affiliation

 They are affiliated with the Altona Christian Community at Henderson, Minnesota, and with the Fort Pitt Farms Christian Community.
 Elmendorf branched out to form Detention River Christian Community (formerly known as Rocky Cape) in Australia and Grand River Christian Community in Missouri.

-They do not belong to one of the four established Leut (branches) of ethnic Hutterites and therefore it is not totally clear if they should be seen as Hutterites.
-Sometimes Elmendorf and Altona are listed as independent Schmiedeleut colonies and Fort Pitt an independent Dariusleut colony, because this is where they originally came from.
+They do not belong to one of the four established Leut (branches) of ethnic Hutterites.
+Sometimes Elmendorf and Altona are listed as independent Schmiedeleut colonies and Fort Pitt is an independent Dariusleut colony, because this is where they originally came from.

 The 2016 Hutterite Directory of the James Valley Hutterite Colony lists Elemendorf along with Altona, Fort Pitt, Grand River and Detention River as "Independent" Hutterites.
 These same five "Independent" Hutterite colonies compose a group of Hutterites known as the Hutterite Christian Communities, which Elmendorf is associated with.

 Population

-In 2014 there were altogether some 170 people living in the two communities, Elmendorf and Grand River.
-In 2016 there were some 160 people living in Elmendorf, some 50 in Grand River and some 25 in Detention River.
+In 2025, there were altogether some 170 people living in the community.
+In 2016, there were some 155 people living in Elmendorf, some 60 in Grand River, and some 25 in Detention River.